Wesley and Methodist Studies

-To view the full contents pages of volume six, click here.
+To view the full contents pages of volume 11:2, click here.
 For contents pages of previous volumes follow the links below: volume 11:1, click here; volume 10:2, click here; volume 10:1, click here, volume 9:2, click here, volume 9:1, click here, volume 8:2 click here, volume 8:1, click here, volume seven, click here, volume six, click here, volume five, click here, volume four: click here, volume three: click here, volume two: click here, volume one: click here

 Notes for Contributors

-The suggested length for essays is 6,000-8,000 words including footnotes, although shorter and slightly longer papers will be considered.
+The suggested length for essays is 6,000-9,000 words including footnotes, although shorter and slightly longer papers will be considered.
 WMS occasionally publishes short papers given at a conference session (preferably all of the papers presented at a given session).
 Notes and documents relating to important new discoveries in the field and transcriptions of primary documents will also be considered.
 Submissions should be made via our Editorial Manager site.
-References should appear as footnotes and follow the conventions of New Hart’s Rules (Oxford, 2005).
+References should appear as footnotes and follow the conventions of New Hart’s Rules.
 Prospective authors should follow this link for detailed guidelines.

 WMS is currently accepting submissions for future volumes.